application-research/next-bucket/README.md

 Why would I use this, Jim?

-* Want to put things on [IPFS](https://ipfs.io/) easily.
+- Want to put things on [IPFS](https://ipfs.io/) easily.
-* Love using [Textile](https://docs.textile.io/buckets/).
+- Love using [Textile](https://docs.textile.io/buckets/).
 Data on a Textile Bucket is stored on [IPLD](https://docs.ipld.io/) and pinned on to [IPFS](https://docs.ipfs.io/how-to/pin-files/) automatically.
-* You can use any gateway to retrieve your [CID](https://ipfs.io/ipfs/bafybeibgy5fbkzb7jenk2ibo4vch2vmf7tbg5motfe2hpaaod3xvwoizmy/nft.gif).
+- You can use any gateway to retrieve your [CID](https://ipfs.io/ipfs/bafybeibgy5fbkzb7jenk2ibo4vch2vmf7tbg5motfe2hpaaod3xvwoizmy/nft.gif).
 This CID is a GIF version of the NFT-linked-asset that exists for [https://foundation.app/ertdfgcvb/1613493082123-355](https://foundation.app/ertdfgcvb/1613493082123-355).
+- Connect to your Ethereum account using Metamask
-* **[EARLY TESTING]** Take your bucket and put it on the Filecoin Network with a storage deal.
+- **[EARLY TESTING]** Take your bucket and put it on the Filecoin Network with a storage deal.
-* **[IN PROGRESS]** Easier ways to verify your Filecoin address to make verified deals.
+- **[IN PROGRESS]** Easier ways to verify your Filecoin address to make verified deals.

 ### Introduction